Main Human Characters

 - Cloning Blues: Mostly the Final Five.

-- HeelFace Turn: After the Cylon Civil War breaks out, the Two's, Six's, and Eight's collectively side with the Colonials over Cavill's forces, and settle with the humans on Earth in the Grand Finale.
+- HeelFace Turn: After the Cylon Civil War breaks out, the Twos, Sixes and Eights collectively side with the Colonials over Cavil's forces, and settle with the humans on Earth in the Grand Finale.

 - Hypocrite: Some more than others, but for all their posturing towards humanity, it's a noted irony that their actions as a race are essentially driven by the pettiest of human emotions.

-- Me's a Crowd: While they don't share memories, each model does share a personality.
+- Me's a Crowd: While they don't exactly share memories, each model does share an overall personality.

 - Not So Different: All of them display rather human traits and flaws, such as insecurity, irrational hatred, a fear of rejection, a desire for meaning and acceptance, etc.